 Will my cell phone work on campus?

-The College has T-Mobile, Verizon and AT&T towers; other services may be limited.
+The University has T-Mobile, Verizon and AT&T towers; other services may be limited.

 What is the Reunion Class Gift?

 When a class celebrates a reunion, classmates are encouraged to participate in the Reunion Class Gift (The Assumption Fund or a class-specific project).
 Reunion classes strive for 40-50% class participation - some come in even higher!
 Current donors are encouraged to consider increasing their annual gift.
 Alumni who are not annual donors are asked to participate with a gift of any size to increase the participation level.
 The goal is to present the University with a Reunion Class Gift that reflects the enthusiasm of the class and their affection for Assumption University.